 - The high fiber and water content of cauliflower help to maintain optimal digestion, flushing out toxins and helping food to move through the digestive tract efficiently and without nutrient loss.
 Researchers at the Department of Internal Medicine and Nutritional Sciences Program of the University of Kentucky believe that a high fiber intake is associated with significantly lower risks for developing coronary heart disease, diabetes, obesity, and certain gastrointestinal conditions.1

 - Cauliflower is a natural prebiotic.
 Prebiotic foods contain a special form of dietary fiber that act as a fertilizer for the good bacteria in your gut.
 Most cruciferous veggies are prebiotic foods.
+Our prebiotic foods list has more info.

 - Just a single cup of cauliflower will provide you with around 70% of your daily vitamin C. Vitamin C helps boost immune function and also helps the body fight certain symptoms of infection.2